-With this adversity, he learned to identify the difference between a good and bad investment.
-He believes this is an issue many of his clients experience as well.
+With this adversity, he learned to identify the difference between good and bad investment.
+He believes this is an issue many of his client's experience as well.

 We never had any money.
 The only focus I had on money was how little we had in the bank account, not where it was actually going in and it's something that we see a lot with the clients that we work with on a daily basis.
 They never actually stop enough to say, ‘Where am I spending my money and what is a good investment, as opposed to a bad investment?’
 Now I know that there's plenty of investors out there that say negative gearing is a good thing, but I will never, ever, ever negative gear again - unless I'm buying a property for a specific reason for a year or two, because I'm going to develop it into the future.
 But it makes no sense whatsoever to actually lose money on an investment when you can actually do strategies to get great capital growth properties, that will also return your cash flow.
 And that's something that we've been able to master over the last few years.

 There were several moments throughout Ugarte’s journey which make him feel like the world was out to get him.
-However, these helped him to learn an important personal lesson.
+However, this helped him to learn an important personal lesson.

 Even though Ugarte took this as a little joke initially it really cut to his core.

-So everyone laughed and I laughed, but it really cut to my core and I didn’t actually think that I was overweight.
-But every time I took a new job in NSW from part time teacher to full time teacher, I put on five kilos; then from full time to head teacher I put on five kilos; and from head teacher to assistant director of a business I put on five kilos.
+So everyone laughed and I laughed, but it really cut to my core and I didn't actually think that I was overweight.
+But every time I took a new job in NSW from part-time teacher to full-time teacher, I put on five kilos; then from full time to headteacher I put on five kilos; and from headteacher to assistant director of a business I put on five kilos.
 So I was essentially 16 kilos overweight for my size.
-Now I’m not a tall fella right.
-I’m quite short on soft one single five to three in the scale.
-And and you know when when you’re 16 kilos overweight at that sort of you know when you should be about 63 and you’re waiting 16 more.
-That was you know that that was a huge impression on me that I thought I was actually I had all the excuses in the world you know I’d had two knee reconstructions you know.
-And I’d hit 30.
+Now I'm not a tall fella right.
+I'm quite short on soft one single five to three in the scale.
+And you know when you're 16 kilos overweight at that sort of you know when you should be about 63 and you're waiting for 16 more.
+That was you know that that was a huge impression on me that I thought I was actually I had all the excuses in the world you know I'd had two knee reconstructions you know.
+And I'd hit 30.
 And all that sort of stuff that went through my head that said.
-And they were all just excuses they’re all just crap that I fed my brain right.
+And they were all just excuses they're all just crap that I fed my brain right.